badlydrawnben/eleventy-guide/src/posts/020-collections.md

   });
 ```
 Here we're creating a collection called `myTravelPostswithPhotos` which contains content which has been tagged with all three of those tags.

-Collecting content from a certain location, or a certain type of file

 Have a look at the Eleventy docs page mentioned above.
 At the bottom of that page you'll see some more examples of creating collections based on
 The type of file: